Marcocholla01/exnode-js/README.md

-# exnode-js
+# @marcocholla/exnode-js

-`exnode-js` is a CLI tool to quickly scaffold a new Node.js application with a customizable setup.
+`@marcocholla/exnode-js` is a CLI tool to quickly scaffold a new Node.js application with a customizable setup.

 ## Features